pulumi/pulumi-synced-folder/README.md

 outputs:

-  # A program reference updated to use the new bucket.
+  # An updated program reference pointing to the new bucket.
   url: http://${changed-my-mind-bucket.websiteEndpoint}
 ```